Gugatb/panel-refresher-for-salesforce/README.md

 2. Periodically refresh the panel in minutes.

-3. Alterne a visualização do navegador.
+3. Switch your browser view.

 Technologies used
 -----------------------------------------------------------------------------------------